 - Call 716-661-8103 for regular or emergency HEAP and request that an application be mailed to you.
 Completed paper applications may be submitted by mail to:

-Chautauqua County Department of Health and Human Services
+Chautauqua County Department of Mental Hygiene and Social Services

 110 East 4th Street